bbc/gel/_content/components/metadata-strips.md

 }
 ```

-The purpose of `nowrap` is to ensure pairs of titles and descriptions wrap together and are never split across lines.
+The purpose of `nowrap` is to ensure items are never split across lines.
 This aids scanning and comprehension.

 A border separator is included between—and only between—definition `<li>`s using pseudo-content: